sun-n-y/HTML/README.md

-# A repo of me learning html 💻
+# A repo of me learning HTML 💻
 *i put topics into thier own branch to get better at git and git hub. please view accordingly.
 Thank You for stopping by*
 ## Topics covered so far
 + headings